Enengbede/Global-Superstores-Sales-Report/README.md

 Page 2 highlights Nigeria's Performance and the top customers and what they purchase.

 ## Analysis
-- In the year 2014, a total profit of $504,166 was generated with USA, India and China being the top 3 countries with the highest profit.
+- In the year 2014, a total profit of **$504,166** was generated with USA, India and China being the top 3 countries with the highest profit.
-- The sub-category **Tables** was the least profitable in Southeast Asia with Indonesia incurring the highest loss for this sub-category from 2012 t0 2014.
+- The sub-category **"Tables"** was the least profitable in Southeast Asia with Indonesia incurring the highest loss for this sub-category from 2012 to 2014.
-- In 2014, orders from Nigeria incured the highest loss, $23,285.19 compared to other African countries.
+- In 2014, orders from Nigeria incured the highest loss, **($23,285.19)** compared to other African countries.
-- Across the three different segments of customers, **office supplies** was the most purchased product category, however across the top 5 customers, **technology** was the most purchased category.
+- Across the three different segments of customers, **"Office supplies"** was the most purchased product category, however across the top 5 customers, **Technology** was the most purchased category.

 ## Conclusion and Recommendation
-- A reduction in shipping cost to Nigeria might encourage more orders from Nigeria.
+- A reduction in shipping cost to Nigeria might encourage more orders from Nigeria as all orders from Nigeria were on discounted products.
-- Global Superstores to reconsider the sales of **Tables** in Indonesia.
+- Global Superstores to reconsider the sales of **"Tables"** in Indonesia because this sub-category incurred the highest loss from 2012 to 2014.